lucaspal/triangle-app/README.md

         └── SideForm.test.js
 ```

 The `public` folder contains the `index.html`, entry point for this application.
-Furthermore, it contains the `manifest.json`, providing meta-data used from mobile.
+Furthermore, it contains the `manifest.json`, providing meta-data when the web app is installed on a user's mobile device or desktop.
 The `src` folder contains the source code of the application, including the tests, in the `tests` folder.
 The main component is the `App` component, top node of this app.
 Other components are inside the `components` folder.

 More information and considerations can be found in the relative subdirectories.